 Vacant apartments or homes are a major fact of life in S Wentworth Ave / W 109th St. The current real estate vacancy rate here is 34.2%.
 This is higher than the rate of vacancies in 96.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the S Wentworth Ave / W 109th St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
+The S Wentworth Ave / W 109th St neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.

 Also, in the S Wentworth Ave / W 109th St neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 22.7% of commuters carpool here, which is more than in 95.6% of all U.S. neighborhoods.